Dr. Kathryn Laskey

 Dr. Ann Nicholson

 Ann Nicholson and Kevin Korb are faculty at the School of Computer Science and Software Engineering at Monash University, Australia.
 They conduct research in Artificial Intelligence and Probabilistic Reasoning, and they teach senior undergraduate and graduate courses on Bayes Nets.
 They are leading researchers in the field of Bayes nets, and are experienced with Netica.
-Of particular interest:

 Development of risk assessment